Care Team Members

 - A House Medical Officer is available from 8:00 a.m. to 4:00 p.m.

-The department of food service provides residents with well-balanced meals to meet nutrition needs.
+The Department of Food Services provides residents with well-balanced meals to meet nutrition needs.
+The food is provided by the Regional Distribution Facility.
 Besides mealtimes, snacks and drinks are available during the day and evening.
-If your family wishes, they may bring your favourite foods.
-There is a microwave oven on each unit.
-Some units encourage the residents and patients to eat their meals in the dining room.
-Please let us know what you think of the food we serve.
-We want to ensure that mealtimes are a pleasure for everyone and welcome your suggestions.
-Please contact the Manager of Resident Food Services at 204-831-2994.
+We encourage the residents and patients to eat their meals in the dining room.
+We want to ensure that mealtimes are pleasurable for everyone.

-The pharmacist works with doctors and other team members to see that medications are suitable and available.
-Specialized pharmacy services and expertise are available to those with complex health problems.
-Drug reviews and health assessments are done regularly to ensure the best course of treatment.
+The pharmacist works with doctors and other team members to identify your medication needs.
+Medication reviews and health assessments are done regularly to ensure the best course of treatment.

 Supplements and herbal preparations can interact with prescribed medications or some treatments.
 It is important that you tell the care team about any supplements or herbal preparations you or your family member is taking.
-Deer Lodge Centre has a policy on Resident Requested Products and a copy is available.
+Deer Lodge Centre follows the Use of Natural Health Products by Residents in Personal Care Homes and Long Term Care and a copy can be made available to you.

 The Spirit Room in the Worship Centre at Deer Lodge was specially designed to accommodate smudging.
-Aboriginal ceremonies are provided quarterly by the WRHA Aboriginal Spiritual Care Provider.
-Aboriginal residents, patients and families may also invite their own elder to lead a smudge.
-The Spirit Room is open 24 hours a day.
-It may be reserved to ensure availability.
-The door to the Spirit Room must be shut during the actual ceremony.
+Indigenous ceremonies are facilitated at the solstices and equinoxes and led by Indigenous Health Services.
+Patients, residents and families may also invite their own elder to lead a smudge.
+The Spirit Room is open 24 hours a day with specific instructions onsite.
+More information about Indigenous Health is available here.

-Physiotherapy Services provides assessment, treatment, education, and management of physical impairments, injury, or pain to all areas of patient and resident care at Deer Lodge Centre.
+Physiotherapy Services provides assessment, treatment, education, and management of physical impairments, injury, or pain to all areas of patient and resident care at Deer Lodge Centre on a limited basis.
 Physiotherapy is dedicated to enhancing quality of life through restoring, maintaining, or maximizing movement and functional ability.

-Respiratory Services includes diagnostic testing and therapy and services are available to all residents and patients.
+Respiratory Therapy services including diagnostic testing and therapy are available to all residents and patients.

 Other Health Services